 INCLUSION AND SEND: POLICY AND PRACTICE

 In this module, participants will explore and analyse inclusion, special educational needs and disabilities (SEND) and the role of the special educational needs coordinator (SENCo).
 Participants will critically evaluate appropriate policy and legislation and how this has influenced the development of provision and practice.
 Participants will develop an in-depth understanding of definitions and theories of inclusion, and analyse how these align with disability rights, human rights and equality legislation.
 Participants will investigate how the needs arising from specific SEND conditions are culturally, socially and historically defined, and what this means for educational practice.
 Participants will reflect on how best to enable student progress and achievement, as well as examining and developing school approaches.

 In this module, Participants will develop a critical understanding of the strategic role of the Special Educational Needs Coordinator (SENCo).
 This will involve an exploration of current education policy and the processes of leadership within educational settings.
 Participants’ studies will enable them to develop a critical awareness of the issues of developing and strategically leading whole school Special Educational Needs and Disabilities (SEND) provision.
 Participants will evaluate the key role played by the SENCo in multi-agency working, and consider how the SEND Code of Practice supports effective working with parents, senior leaders, governors and other professionals.

-All entrants must also meet the entry requirements for the SENCo award as defined by National Association for Special Educational Needs Coordination (NASEN).
-This is available at nasen.org.uk (and for September 2019 is: All entrants must have Qualified Teacher Status (QTS) and be working as a Special Educational Needs Coordinator (SENCO) or assistant SENCO or able to closely shadow a SENCO).
+All participants must meet the entry requirements for the SENCo award as defined by National Association for Special Educational Needs Coordination (NASEN).
+This is available at nasen.org.uk (and includes: All entrants must have Qualified Teacher Status (QTS) and be working as a Special Educational Needs Coordinator (SENCO) or assistant SENCO or able to closely shadow a SENCO).